Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-22-22 - Concurrency.md

 ### Thread Code Life-cycle
 A thread has its own PC, Stack and Kernel Stack.
 It runs **independent** from the parent.

-A parent will create the thread ans save its `thead_id`.
+A parent will create the thread and save its `thead_id`.
 Then the parent will wait for it to *join* and save the return value from the thread.
 The thread will return any type of datatype.
 It does so via the `pthread_exit(void *retval)`

 ## Facts
 + OS maintains a collection of processes